Transport for Brisbane: Rigid buses

 In October 2020, the last Scania L94UB, the first CNG and low floor bus was retired after 20 years of service.
 In total 217 were made with two lost due to accidents in 2003 and in 2009 when the bus exploded due to a problem with the CNG engine.
 This has led the Brisbane City Council to retire all gas powered buses by 2027.

 Four Yutong E12 battery electric buses will operate on trial with Brisbane Transport, starting from June 2021 on the City Loop free services.

 The supply of Volvo buses from Volgren came to an end in June 2021, where this contract started in 2009 across a 12-year period, with the first delivery of a Volvo B7RLE (fleet number 1801); while the final bus in the contract is a Volvo B8RLE (fleet number 2939) which is the 882nd bus built.

 In 2020, one third of buses were powered by natural gas.
 By 2027 all gas powered buses will be phased out.

+Starting from 22 May 2023, two new battery powered Volvo BZLs have been introduced to The Spring Hill Loop Route 30.